Administrative Review Tribunal

-The AAT known as the Administrative Appeals Tribunal (AAT), reviews decisions made by administrative authorities under commonwealth legislation.
-For migration purposes, the AAT reviews decisions made by the Department of Home Affairs, under the delegation of the Minister of Home Affairs, Immigration and multicultural affairs specifically those related to visa refusals and cancellations.
-If your visa is refused or cancelled while you are in Australia, you often have the right to seek a review of this decision by the AAT.
+The ART known as the Administrative Review Tribunal (ART), reviews decisions made by administrative authorities under commonwealth legislation.
+For migration purposes, the ART reviews decisions made by the Department of Home Affairs, under the delegation of the Minister of Home Affairs, Immigration and multicultural affairs specifically those related to visa refusals and cancellations.
+If your visa is refused or cancelled while you are in Australia, you often have the right to seek a review of this decision by the ART.
 If your visa is refused, you are provided a notification of refusal by the Department which will inform you whether you have review rights or not.
 The right to review provides you the opportunity to represent your case, provide additional evidence and arguments to support your position on the matter.

-Be subject to an administrative decision that can be a reviewed at the AAT
+- Be subject to an administrative decision that can be a reviewed at the ART

 Lodging the appeal

-Once the application is submitted, you will be notified of the hearing date and the mode of your hearing in advance.
-We as immigration lawyers will represent you at the hearing to present your case effectively by navigating the legal complexities of your matter and any questions the tribunal members may have, with precision and confidence.
+Once the application is submitted, you will be notified of the hearing date the mode of your hearing in advance, if you are eligible.
+Following the new ammendments that were introduced on 5 February 2026, most of the reviews relating to temporary visas will be determined on paper, without a hearing .
+We as immigration lawyers will represent you at the hearing if you are given a hearing.
+We will present your case effectively by navigating the legal complexities of your matter and any questions the tribunal members may have, with precision and confidence.

 Your steps